Pratyush-Srivastava/DSA_Notes/Graphs.md

   This will be O(E Log V)
 * To find articulation points (if you remove these nodes then connected components > 1) in undirected graph, we need to have discovery time, lowest ancestor discovery time reachable, parent, visited array and then do dfs for every unvisited node.
 Imagine a dfs tree for this.
 Mark all the visited nodes and initialize the discovery time and lowest ancestor reachable using global ++time variable. mark all the parents and count children for each u parent.
 If it is visited and not the parent, then that is a back edge and then update lowestAncestor(u) = min(lowestAncestor(u), discovery(v)).
 If not visited, then after traversing all children, update lowestAncestor(u) = min(lowestAncestor(u), lowestAncestor(v)).
 If it is root parent == -1 and children > 1, then it is an articulation point.
-If it is not root parent != -1 and lowestAncestor(v) >= discovery(u), then it is an articulation point
+If it is not root parent != -1 and lowestAncestor(v) >= discovery(u), then it is an articulation point.
 * To find bridges (if you remove these edges then connected components > 1) in undirected graph, we need to have discovery time, lowest ancestor discovery time reachable, parent, visited array and then do dfs for every unvisited node.
 Imagine a dfs tree for this.
-Mark all the visited nodes and initialize the discovery time and lowest ancestor reachable using global ++time variable. mark all the parents.
+Mark all the visited nodes and initialize the discovery time and lowest ancestor reachable using global ++time variable.
+Mark all the parents.
 If it is visited and not the parent, then that is a back edge and then update lowestAncestor(u) = min(lowestAncestor(u), discovery(v)).
 If not visited, then after traversing all children, update lowestAncestor(u) = min(lowestAncestor(u), lowestAncestor(v)).
   If lowestAncestor(v) > discovery(u) (Note there is no equality), then it is a bridge.
 * For undirected graph, You can just use dfs or bfs to find strongly connected components.
-* For directed graph, to find strongly connected components, you need to use Tarjan's algorithm.
-You need to do dfs in this.
-Keep track of disc, low, visited, inStack, stack.
-Mark
-* For directed graph, to find strongly connected components (Each node can reach every other node within a component), we need to have discovery time, lowest ancestor discovery time reachable, (you dont need parent in directed graph), visited array and then do dfs for every unvisited node.
+* For directed graph, to find strongly connected components (Each node can reach every other node within a component), we need to have discovery time, lowest ancestor discovery time reachable, (you don't need parent in directed graph), visited array and then do dfs for every unvisited node.
 Imagine a dfs tree for this.
 Mark all the visited nodes and initialize the discovery time and lowest ancestor reachable using global ++time variable.
 Also push this into stack like how you did for cycle detection.
 If it is visited and present in stack, it means it is a back edge and not a cross-edge, then update lowestAncestor(u) = min(lowestAncestor(u), discovery(v)).
 If not visited, then after traversing all children, update lowestAncestor(u) = min(lowestAncestor(u), lowestAncestor(v)).
 After the for loop of traversing all the children, check if the discovery time(u) = lowestAncestor(u), then this is the beginning of a strongly connected component, pop each item and add to list and do this until you reach u (add u as well).
 Add this component to the master list.